A new generation of airway vizualisation

-The Standards in airway management are changing and the clinical community is increasingly embracing visualisation devices to enhance patient safety and control costs.
-This trend is further accelerated as clinical studies document the benefits of using advanced visualisation equipment and in the extensive NAP4 report from UK that underlines the importance of adding visualisation devices to the toolbox in airway management.
+The standards in airway management are changing and the clinical community is increasingly embracing vizualisation devices to enhance patient safety and control costs.
+This trend is further accelerated as clinical studies document the benefits of using advanced vizualisation equipment.
+The extensive NAP4 report from the UK is yet another document that underscores the importance of adding visualization devices to the airway management toolbox.

 Insufficient availability of equipment for management of the difficult airway and bronchoscopy is considered among the major causative factors contributing to poor patient outcomes.

 Think about it — do you always have immediate access to a flexible bronchoscope when you need it?